veefs/network-fingerprinter/README.md

 - Uses arp -a to list all devices on the network
 - Uses nmap -o to attempt to sniff out operating system packets
 - Uses mac address lookup to figure out what company device belongs too
-- Pings devices to see
+- Pings devices to see if other attacks could work